jing-tw/lab-react/lab/09-image-component/client/README.md

-# Demo for creating a new React Component
+# Brief
+This example shows you how to add an image static asset to a Reatc component.
 ## Install
 ```bash
 yarn install